Towards a digital future: the evolving role of PLM in the digital world

 PLM is not well understood, and is difficult to explain.
 At the moment, the digital wave is still in hype mode and because of its wide scope it makes it very difficult for the enterprises to really understand the whole digital business beyond the marketing jargon.
 As yet, no-one has devised any agreed definitions or standards in this area.

-The gaps that continue to delay Digital, such as legacy platforms and ECAD / MCAD / BOM / Compliance functionality, are generally the same as those that delay PLM, so there is a business driver for an integrated approach.
+The gaps that continue to affect digitalisation, such as legacy platforms and ECAD / MCAD / BOM / compliance functionality, are generally the same as those that delay PLM, so there is a business driver for an integrated approach.

 This study sets out a practical approach to aligning the role of PLM in the evolving Digital landscape, and for embedding the PLM discipline in any future Digital environment.